Neill3d/MoPlugs/PythonScripts/ReadMe.md

  Scripts that have a single execution scenario

-* CarSim \ ReConnectJoystick.py - the script helps to fix an issue with a missing or stucked joystick device after scene reloading in mobu
+* CarSim \ **ReConnectJoystick.py** - the script helps to fix an issue with a missing or stucked joystick device after scene reloading in mobu

 ### Scripts for the Wall Bricks Constraints and building blocks logic ###

-* DuplicateAlongACurve \ ConvertPolySpline.py
+* DuplicateAlongACurve \ **ConvertPolySpline.py** - for imported from maya and c4d polysplines.
+Script helps to convert it into 3d Path Model.
-* DuplicateAlongACurve \ DeformMeshByCurve.py
+* DuplicateAlongACurve \ **DeformMeshByCurve.py** - to bend geometry model by 3d Path
-* DuplicateAlongACurve \ DeformMeshByCurve2.py
+* DuplicateAlongACurve \ **DeformMeshByCurve2.py**
 * DuplicateAlongACurve \ DuplicateAlongACurve_DeformMesh.py
 * DuplicateAlongACurve \ DuplicateAlongACurve_HardPlot.py
 * DuplicateAlongACurve \ DuplicateAlongACurve_RotateBy90.py